 Organizations that have seized the opportunity to reinvent training and communication through Virtual Reality are now continually finding new relevant use cases, that come along with strong value creation possibilities.

-For anyone interested in such topics, it is worth diving into the PSA case study, and understand why and how a leading car manufacturer is successfully deploying Immersive Learning at scale.
+For anyone interested in such topics, it is worth diving into the Stellantis (ex PSA Group) case study, and understand why and how a leading car manufacturer is successfully deploying Immersive Learning at scale.

 Onboarding on Production Lines